GCCC logoIf you want to get certified as a communication professional, get on it.

 • Go with your first instinct.

 • If you aren’t sure about a question, skip it and go back to it later.
-You’ve got time (most people finish within two hours).
-And you may find finishing the rest gives you the confidence to realize you know the answer.
+You’ve got time, and you may find finishing the rest gives you the confidence to realize you know the answer.

 • Even if you don’t have experience in a specific area (crisis communication, for example), think about the best way to apply communication principles to the situation.

-Once you’ve written the exam, you’ll get the results within 72 hours to a week.
-If you don’t pass, you’ll get a report showing how you did in each category to help you prepare for another try.
+Once you’ve written the exam, you’ll get the results within 72 hours to a week showing how you did in each category.
+If you don’t pass, use this to help you prepare for another try.
 After a second attempt, you must wait at least six months before a third and final try.
 There’s a $100 retake fee each time.

-If you’re serious about the certification, get cracking!
+If you’re serious about certification, get cracking!
 You’ve got this.

-(Updated September 25, 2023.
-This post includes tips from sessions put on by IABC Waterloo and IABC/Toronto and a Circle of Fellows conversation with IABC Fellows and SCMPs.)
+(Updated February 2, 2024.
+This post includes tips from sessions put on by IABC Waterloo and IABC/Toronto, a Circle of Fellows conversation with IABC Fellows and SCMPs and my own experience becoming an SCMP in late December 2023.)